 At Key Stage 3 students are introduced to dance performance and choreographic skills.
 They participate in one hour of dance every two weeks and work towards a variety of contrasting performance projects.

 Each year students are encouraged to participate in extra curricular workshops with visiting professionals and performance opportunities.
-They can rehearse their class work or create new work at break times and join in with different projects during lunch and after school including creating contemporary dance works and street dance.
+They can rehearse their class work or create new work at break times and join in with different projects during lunch and after school.

 The Dance department offers both GCSE and BTEC dance courses to suit the strengths and interests of our learners.
 Both courses explore the physical and technical demands of being a dancer, the creative aspects of choreography and analysis of professional works.